Infrastructure is critical to the Pacific’s sustainable economic growth.

 The AIFFP’s overarching objective is to advance Australia’s national interests by contributing to a stable, secure and prosperous Pacific.
 The AIFFP has three high level outcomes, which together contribute to this objective.

-- Pacific countries have increased access to capital to support quality, resilient and inclusive economic infrastructure
+- Pacific countries and Timor-Leste have increased access to capital to support quality, resilient and inclusive economic infrastructure

-- Australia is partner of choice for financing infrastructure in the Pacific
+- Australia is the partner of choice for financing infrastructure in the Pacific and Timor-Leste

 For information on monitoring and evaluation against these objectives, see further information here.